nimaf22a/GravitasAgent/README.md

 ---

-## 🎥 Demo Video

-A full demo video script is included in this repository.

----

 ## 📜 License

 This project is released for educational and research purposes as part of the VibeCoding AI Agents Intensive.